top of page

 Program Notes:

-String Quartet no. 2 – “Hope Cycles”, in one movement, focus on the endless war between Palestinians and Israelis in the Middle East from the small person’s point of view.
-As an Israeli myself, I always find it hard to explain to European /American people where is the real tragedy, the one of the individual person – not the one behind the “selected” pictures one sees on the TV screen or see in any other media.
+String Quartet No. 2 – “Hope Cycles,” in one movement, focuses on the endless conflict between Palestinians and Israelis in the Middle East from the perspective of ordinary individuals.
+As an Israeli myself, I often struggle to convey to European/American audiences the true tragedy: that of the individual person, rather than the sanitized images often presented in the media.

-String Quartet no. 2 – “Hope Cycles” was written for Borromeo String Quartet, The Serge Koussevitzky Music Foundation in the Library of Congress and dedicated to the memory of Serge and Natalie Koussevitzky.
+String Quartet No. 2 – “Hope Cycles” was composed for the Borromeo String Quartet, commissioned by The Serge Koussevitzky Music Foundation at the Library of Congress, and is dedicated to the memory of Serge and Natalie Koussevitzky.

 VIEW SCORE